yuwei-3206/Grocery-List/README.md

 - Checkbox Selection: Each item in the grocery list is accompanied by a checkbox, allowing users to mark items as completed or purchased.
 - Error Handling: Includes error handling to alert users of any invalid inputs or duplicate entries, ensuring data integrity and accuracy.
 - Dynamic Updates: Changes made to the grocery list, such as adding, editing, or removing items, are reflected in real-time, providing users with immediate feedback and updates.
+- Recipe Screen: Users are presented with a variety of recipes to explore.
+If a user finds a recipe they like, they can simply click on it to access a larger picture and read a description.
+This helps them get a better idea of the recipe before deciding if they want to save it.
+- Profile Screen: Save data to local storage, ensuring that user information persists even after signing out, providing continuity and convenience.

 # Potential Updates
 - User Authentication: Implementing user authentication functionality to allow users to create accounts, personalize their grocery lists, and access them across multiple devices.